Table of Contents

 Cashable GICs vs. Redeemable GICs

 GICs require commitment.
 And commitment is tough.
 Don’t take my word for it, though.
+Do you wish to redeem your money at any time from GICs?
+Then, redeemable GIC gives you this option.
 Just ask that one distant aunt of yours.
 Let’s call her Aunt Darlene.
 You know the one—she’s the aunt who isn’t really your aunt.
 The one that insisted you called her Aunt Darlene over the years until the name just kind of stuck.
 Maybe she was a friend of your mom’s when they were younger.
 Highschool besties.
 Who knows?
 Aunt Darlene lives on a Buffalo ranch now just outside of Gilbert Plains, Manitoba, with her fourth husband, a man named Dale who wears a Stetson and with whom she says she’s settling down.
 Whatever that means.
 Aunt Darlene will tell you commitment is tough.

 She can teach you something about commitment, too.
 She’ll tell you that it’s not for everyone.
 That’s because things change, and when things change you quickly learn that what made sense in one situation just doesn’t make sense in another.
 It’s true.
 We all know that sometimes circumstances can change unexpectedly, and you can’t always anticipate what’s going to happen next.
 It’s good advice, Aunt Darlene.

 Unfortunately, commitment is a big part of many investment strategies.
 But it doesn’t have to be.
 Wouldn’t you like the option to change your commitments when your circumstances change?
 That’s where cashable and redeemable Guaranteed Investment Certificates (GICs) fit in.
 Cashable and redeemable GICs are designed for investors that understand things can change in an instant, giving them the option to access their money when they need it most.
 Cashable GIC gives you the option to withdraw your fixed-term investments without incurring any penalty.